Sales tax compliance software isn’t optional. Here’s why.

 Why choose it

-Kintsugi is a newer platform aimed at ecommerce and SaaS companies that want fast, AI-powered automation.
+Kintsugi is a newer platform aimed at ecommerce and SaaS companies that want AI-powered automation.
 Its pitch is speed — setup takes minutes — and affordability, with a free starter plan and flat per-filing pricing.
-The tradeoff: integrations and features are still maturing compared to established tools.
+The tradeoff: The flat-rate model and AI-first support work for early-stage businesses, but do not match what a growing brand needs when compliance gets complicated.

 Key features